-In the age of Amazon palm payments, why are tellers still handling checks at the counter?
+In the age of digital payments, why are tellers still handling checks at the counter?

-In the age of amazing new digital payment inventions such as this, one would suppose that hardly anyone uses the venerable paper check anymore.
+In today’s day and age, one would suppose that hardly anyone uses the venerable paper check anymore.
 Checks, the epitome of low-tech payment, have been around since at least 300 BC at Indian banks1.
 The Internet and mobile banking were supposed to kill the check long ago.